 Mackenzie’s parents Rachael and Jonathan Casella felt shattered by the news.
 The couple had no family history of genetic conditions and undertook all the recommended preparations to have a healthy child.
 They had never heard of SMA and were not aware that they were both genetic carriers for the condition.
 As ‘carriers’, the couple do not have the condition themselves, but have an increased chance of having a child with SMA.

 In October 2017, Mackenzie Casella passed away at just seven months and 11 days old.
 Believing no couple should face this tragedy, the Casellas launched a campaign calling for reproductive genetic carrier screening to be routine and free for all prospective parents in Australia.

 about the study

-Mackenzie’s Mission will provide reproductive genetic carrier screening to 10,000 Australian couples who are either planning to have children or are in early pregnancy
+Mackenzie’s Mission will provide reproductive genetic carrier screening to up to 10,000 Australian couples who are either planning to have children or are in early pregnancy

 The screening will give couples information about their likelihood of having a child with a severely debilitating and/or life-limiting genetic condition occurring in childhood.